codequokka/cfn-examples/README.md

 ```

 ## Check templates by Github Actions
-When you push a commit, Github actions run cfn-lint.
+When you push a commit, Github actions run cfn-lint, cfn-nag against templates.